 "Data suggests that linseed fibre supplementation affects host metabolism by increasing energy expenditure and reducing obesity as well as by improving glucose tolerance.
 Future research should be directed to understand relative contribution of the different microbes and delineate underlying mechanisms for how linseed fibers affect host metabolism." http://www.the-aps.org/mm/hp/Audiences/Public-Press/2019/5.html

-However, linseed is best known for its high omega fatty-acid content, with the low-heat micronisation process preserving them.
+However, we probably best know linseed for its high omega fatty-acid content, with the low-heat micronisation process preserving them.

 It’s also an excellent protein supplement at around 25%, with key amino-acids (the building blocks of protein) in its profile, including the most commonly deficient amino acid, lysine, and even higher levels of leucine, the most common amino acid in skeletal muscle.
 It’s also a good source of methionine, the sulphur-containing amino acid beneficial for strong hooves.